Website Policy

 Privacy

-Although CVUUS does not yet have a Board-approved personal and website privacy policy, privacy issues are very important to consider when authoring and editing CVUUS wiki pages.
-Please review carefully the Privacy Policy and Web Site Privacy Policy of the First Unitarian Universalist Church (Rochester, Minnesota) for helpful and detailed guidelines about the use of individual names, contact information, and photos.
-At the very least, follow the UUA’s “better left out” guidelines in Creating Congregation Websites: “Ask permission before posting:
+Although CVUUS does not yet have a Board-approved personal and website privacy policy, privacy issues are very important to consider when authoring and editing CVUUS web pages.
+Please review The Website Privacy Policy Page of Your Congregation’s Website (UUA).
+See also Privacy Policy and Web Site Privacy Policy of the First Unitarian Universalist Church (Rochester, Minnesota) for helpful and detailed guidelines about the use of individual names, contact information, and photos.

-• Personal information about your members (phone numbers, addresses).
+- Personal information about members (phone numbers, addresses)

-• Note: For CVUUS purposes “members” means members and friends, including children.
-“Addresses” include personal email addresses.
+- Note: For CVUUS purposes “members” means members and friends, including children.
+“Addresses” includes personal email addresses.

 Editorial Style and Voice

 When information is posted to the CVUUS website, it’s posted for all the world to read.
-The best web style is expository or journalistic, simple, clear, and direct, and above all, BREIF.
+The best web style is expository or journalistic, simple, clear, and direct, and above all, BRIEF.

 Assume that your audience knows very little about the aspect of CVUUS that you’re describing.
 Provide basic information.
 Remember to spell out acronyms and abbreviations!
 For reference and for consistency, see the Unitarian Universalist Association’s Editorial Guide.